Skip to main content

 Contract Basics

-You can enter any name you see fit.
-This Name will be used to reference the contract on other screens.
+You can enter any name you prefer, and TicketBook will use this name to reference the contract across all related screens.

 Dates & Period Type

-Each contract has a Start Date, an End Date, a Time Zone, and a Period Type.
+Each contract includes four key mandatory settings: Start Date, End Date, Time Zone, and Period Type.

 The Start Date, End Date, and Time Zone selections define the beginning and end of your contract term.